githubacct0/kalos-frontend/test/readme.md

 # General Tips

 If you cannot stub a certain server call with Sinon and cannot figure out why, check to see if the call is try-catched in the relevant module.
 If it isn't, that may clue you in on issues (we should strive to have full try-catch error handling in our modules anyway).

+Sometimes module wrappers need to be updated over time, for that I have been using this one-liner inside of an "it" function: `await new Promise(res => setTimeout(res, 1));`.
+I will likely come up with a more elegant solution eventually.

+I will be utilizing Test Driven Development with future modules I produce, you should look into it!
+It may interest you and fit your style as well :)